azat-co/practicalnode/chapter8/chapter8.md

 })
 ```

 Then, we write our first test case wrapped in the test case (`describe` and its callback).
-The idea is simple.
-We make an HTTP request to a local instance of the server.
-When we send the request, we pass some data and, of course, the URL path changes from test case to test case.

 The main thing happens in the request (made by `superagent`) callback.
 There, we put multiple assertions that are the bread and butter (or meat and veggies for paleo readers) of TDD.
 To be strictly correct, this test suite uses BDD language, but this difference is not essential for our project.

+The idea is simple.
+We make a POST HTTP request to a local instance of the server which we required and booted right from test file.
+When we send the request, we pass some data.
+This create the new object.
+We can expect that there's no errors, that the body of a certain composition, etc. We save the newly created object ID into `id to use it for requests in next test cases.

 ```js
 describe('express rest api server', () => {